codeenigma/billder/README.md

 # billder
 Fetches billing information from AWS on demand and creates a FreeAgent invoice.
+Pull requests welcome, we'd love to support more services.

 ## Pre-requisites